It started out a decent morning with almost clear skies.

 As soon as I dropped my stuff off, I had to leave again to meet my wife at LaGuardia Airport.
 So that meant another subway ride up to 110th St. and then a 1¼ hour ride on the M60 bus.

 This bus went most of its way across 125th St. in Harlem.
 Again, more culture shock.
 It is said that Harlem is revitalizing.
 If this is the result of revitalization, I sure don’t want to know what it was like 10 years ago.
-Harlem makes Dallas ghettos look like the suburbs.
-There were even bums selling their bum rags spread out on the sidewalks.
+Harlem makes the bad parts of Dallas look like the suburbs.

-Traffic was incredibly thick, and sidewalks were crowded.
+Traffic was incredibly thick, and the sidewalks were crowded.

 After Harlem, the bus went over the Triborough Bridge.
 This was a neat suspension bridge.
 An interesting sign advised that photography is prohibited and “strictly enforced.”
 Whatever.
 Apparently, they fear terrorist plotting.